In a Nutshell

 The Cultivate Collective hub will be a place that will incubate, evaluate, and disseminate best practices in education and, more broadly, in sustainability and community development.

-In their roles as the general contractors through a joint-venture partnership, Power Construction Company and Sergeant Construction will oversee the construction of the Cultivate Collective hub, which was designed by Farr Associates and SMNG A. IFF provided a $9 million New Markets Tax Credits (NMTC) allocation for the $53 million project, with additional NMTC allocations provided by BMO Harris Bank, Rose Urban Green Fund, Dudley Ventures, and the National Development Council (with US Bank serving as the equity investor).
+In their roles as the general contractors through a joint-venture partnership, Power Construction Company and Sergeant Construction will oversee the construction of the Cultivate Collective hub, which was designed by SMNG A Ltd. (architect of record) and Farr Associates (associate architects).
+IFF provided a $9 million New Markets Tax Credits (NMTC) allocation for the $53 million project, with additional NMTC allocations provided by BMO Harris Bank, Rose Urban Green Fund, Dudley Ventures, and the National Development Council (with US Bank serving as the equity investor).
 Other sources of funding for the project include an Illinois state capital grant, private grant funding, and borrower equity.

 As the Cultivate Collective hub prepares to open in the fall of 2023, fundraising is underway for a second phase of the project that will focus on economic development, job training, community wealth generation, and continuing to build out educational opportunities around environmental stewardship.
 Current plans call for additional facilities to house the AGC Institute, where public school teachers will have access to training resources; a training hub for construction jobs focused specifically on inclusive participation in the growth of the clean economy; and an environmental education center, to host field trips for students from Chicago and throughout the State of Illinois.